What to Wear for Newborn Photos

 Baby Bryce:

-Incorporating a subtle pattern or texture can work very well to provide a touch of contrast if you want to layer a white outfit on a white background.
-Baby Bryce already looked adorable snuggled up in a waffle textured white swaddle blanket laying on a clean, white backdrop.
-And then he yawned and we all just melted!
+Incorporating a texture can work very well to provide a touch of contrast if you want to layer a white outfit on a white background.
+Baby Bryce already looked adorable snuggled up in this waffle textured white swaddle blanket from my Client Closet.
+We laid him down on a white backdrop and when he yawned, we all just melted!

 a baby boy wearing a white onesie and wrapped in a textured white swaddle laying on a white backdrop and yawning during a newborn photos session

-Here’s another example of using a subtle pattern or texture to layer white on white for those beautifully bright, white newborn photos.
-In this photo, Siena looks so sweet wearing a simple long-sleeved white romper and laying on a white knit blanket with a beautiful pattern to add some texture.
-The buttons on her romper and her cute leather headband are the perfect accessories to bring out the sparkle in her eyes.
+Here’s another example of using a subtle texture to layer white on white for those beautifully bright, white newborn photos.
+In this photo, Julian looks so sweet wearing a simple short-sleeved onesie with a ribbed texture laying on a white knit blanket as he grabs onto his mama’s hands with his tiny fingers.

 If you love vibrant, colorful newborn photos, pair one beautiful pattern with a solid accent color for contrast.
 Keep in mind that I provide everything we need to create a bright and cozy nest for your new baby’s individual newborn photos.
 So we always have a simple white or ivory background that pairs beautifully with a colorful pattern.
 Here are a few examples to see if this is the style you’d love your baby to wear for newborn photos: